GitTools/GitVersion/docs/configuration.md

 to treat the `AssemblyVersion` attribute.
 Useful to lock the major when using Strong Naming.
 Note: you can use `None` to skip updating the `AssemblyVersion` while still updating the `AssemblyFileVersion` and `AssemblyInformationVersion` attributes.

+### assembly-file-versioning-scheme
+When updating assembly info, `assembly-file-versioning-scheme` tells GitVersion how to treat the `AssemblyFileVersion` attribute.
+Note: you can use `None` to skip updating the `AssemblyFileVersion` while still updating the `AssemblyVersion` and `AssemblyInformationVersion` attributes.

 ### assembly-informational-format